Lostlitus/notes/cpp/class.md

 Finally, the code block in derived class constructor would be executed.

-### 1.3 What happens when invoke virtual function in constructor?
+### 1.3 What happens when invoking virtual function in constructor?

 It depends on language implementation.
-In C++, a class is built from base class to derive class, so as virtual table.
-So when invoking base class constructor, and the base class constructor calls virtual function, then the base class's version of virtual function is called.
-After entering derive class constructor's body, and if it calls virtual function as well, then the derive class's one is called.
+In C++, a class is built from base class to derived class.
+Say virtual function is called in both base class constructor and derived class constructor.
+When constructing, base class constructor is called and the virtual pointer is set to base class virtual table, so base class version virtual function is called.
+After that derived class constructor is called and the virtual pointer would set to derived class virtual table, so now derived class version virtual function would be called.
 As a result, it's always the virtual function that in the same hierarchy level would be called.
 This rule applies to destructor as well.

 One thing to note is if the constructor calls a pure virtual function, compiler would throw an error, since it cannot find the implementation.

 Here we can see the virtual function actually works like a non-virtual function.
-So yes, you should *avoid* invoking virtual function in constructor, it just makes no sense.
+So yes, you **should** avoid invoking virtual function in constructor.
+It makes no sense.
 No polymorphic here.

 ## 2. Member function